 In other words, electrical injury is an ever-present risk, and if property owners and power companies do not work pro-actively to ensure safety, individuals can suffer.The Cost of Electrical Injuries

 The human body conducts electricity, allowing the current to flow through skin, muscle and tissue.
 This results in burns to the skin, damage to the muscle and tissue, and organ damage.
 The heart's normal electric rhythm can be impacted by electrical contact, causing a heart attack or other cardiac problems.
 The brain is also at risk for damage, if an individual comes into contact with electricity.

 Those who have suffered an electrical injury require medical treatment, which can be costly.
 Some need extended hospital stays and rehabilitation to recover from the physical injury.
 Victims may miss work because of the injuries, and often deal with pain and suffering after the event.

 Electrocution can also cause death.
 This leaves families emotionally distraught while dealing with medical bills and other costs.Frankl & Kominsky

-Electrocution claims are difficult because of the number of parties involved and the complexity of identifying exactly which parties are negligent.
+Electrocution claims can potentially be difficult because of the number of parties involved and the complexity of identifying exactly which parties are negligent.
 Power companies, employers, property owners and construction companies, can all carry some level of responsibility, when a person is harmed from electrocution.
-Because of the multiple facets of an electrocution case, victims and their families need the experienced attorneys at Frankl & Kominsky to fight for justice.
-At Frankl & Kominsky, our property attorneys understand how to navigate the legal maze to get the best possible result for our clients.
-Our attorneys regularly represent Boynton Beach and other residents, in claims related to electrical injury and other damages.
-Call us today for a confidential consultation, at (855) 800-8000 or contact us online.
+The attorneys at Frankl & Kominsky are available to assist victims and their families with their electrocution case and to try and help get them the compensation they deserve.
+Call us today for a confidential consultation, at (561) 609-1948 or contact us online.
 We speak Spanish and Creole.